BinomialLLC/basis_universal/README.md

 ### Calling the encoder from C/C++

 I'm going to provide a simple C-style API to call the encoder directly.
 For now, you can call the C++ interface in basisu_comp.cpp/.h.
 See struct basis_compressor_params and class basis_compressor.
 Almost the entire command line tool's functionality is in basis_compressor.
-This class does support doing 100% in-memory compression with no file I/O.
+This class supports 100% in-memory compression with no file I/O.

 ### GPU texture format support details